What is an Equity Research Report?

 Investment Summary

-This section should include a brief description of the company, significant recent developments, an earnings forecast, a valuation summary, and the recommended investment action.
+This section should include a brief description of the company, significant recent developments, an earnings forecast, valuation summary, and the recommended investment action.
 If the purchase or sale of a security is being advised, there should be a clear and concise explanation as to why the security is deemed to be mispriced.
 That is, what is the market currently not properly discounting in the stock’s price, and what will prompt the market to re-price the security?

 Valuation